 The Yamaha Smart Pianist app is compatible with a variety of Yamaha’s current and upcoming range of keyboards and digital pianos.

-Yamaha Smart Pianist came to our attention fairly recently, so Chris Hammond and I went to Yamaha and we had a chance to have a real, in-depth exploration of the features on the app and how it works alongside the brilliant P-125.
-If you’re looking for some more details on the Yamaha P-125, check out the blog post.
+Yamaha Smart Pianist came to our attention fairly recently, so Chris and I went to Yamaha and we had a chance to have a real, in-depth exploration of the features on the app and how it works alongside the brilliant Yamaha P-125.
+If you’re looking for some more details on the Yamaha P-125, check out our full review by clicking here.

 The app is FREE and available on all iOs devices and Android.

 First and foremost, the Yamaha Smart Pianist app for the P-125 works as a controller.
 Using a clear, simple layout, you can browse through the voices (24 altogether); Layer sounds (piano and strings is always a winner); Split the keyboard and navigate through all the settings with a few clicks.
 It’s super simple to use and makes the whole functionality of the keyboard much easier to understand.

 Now, once you’ve found yourself a nice voice -after layering, splitting, browsing and tweaking until your heart’s content- you will most probably want to save it!
 This is another great feature – the app allows you to save your favourite settings on the app so you can click back to these whenever you like.
 This is great for gigging musicians as it rids you of the frantic search mid-set and all-round makes using the keyboard much more user friendly.